sandan/Graph-Matrix-Traversal/README.md

 in the queue so far.

-The experiments were done similarly for the previous assignment using different edge density edges.
 Both use a matrix data representation for the graph and only differ in the kind of queue used, The number of nodes in each matrix is N = 4096.
-The matrices are sparse 0-1 matrices.
-These results were chosen experimentally to see the overall algorithmic behavior between the two implementations

 The results were obtained using the PAPI L1 data cache miss counter.
 The results show that using a priority does help when graphs are more dense rather than sparsely connected.